bipface/galkomponents/readme.md

 - After selecting a menu item (using `enter` or `space`), the item is highlighted again when the menu is re-opened.

-- In Chrome, extraneous network requests for SVG images which don't exist on the server.

 - Copying selected properties; feature isn't fully refined and suffers in a number of edge cases.

 - 'Unrecognised' section shouldn't be present when empty.